Court Rules

 How we sustain this

-While the website is free, we offer a commercial API for legal technology companies that want to integrate court rules data into their own products.
+While the website is free, we offer a commercial API and MCP server for legal technology companies that want to integrate court rules and enforcement data into their products.
 The API provides:

-• Notifications when a judge updates their rules
+• Notifications when rules or enforcement data changes

 Revenue from API subscriptions funds our infrastructure, analysis costs, and ongoing development.
-This lets us keep the website free for the people who use it every day: the attorneys, paralegals, and clerks doing the work.
+This lets us keep the website free for the people who use it every day: the attorneys, paralegals, and compliance professionals doing the work.

 Our commitment: The website will remain free forever.
-We will never put court rules behind a paywall.
+We will never put court rules or enforcement data behind a paywall.

 Our principles